Side note 1: I have been thinking about this article for nine years, which explains why it is so long.

 That was a real international experience.

-My advice, to conclude this article, would be the following: beware of what you’re being told about international experiences.
+My advice, to conclude this article, is the following: beware of what you’re being told about international experiences.

-There is the “fake” one, hanging out with people from your own culture in a foreign place (fun), and the “real” one: fully immersing yourself by yourself in a new culture (difficult but enlightening).
+There is the “fake” one, hanging out with people from your own culture in a cheaper place (Aussies in Bali, for example), and the “real” one: fully immersing yourself, by yourself, in a new culture (difficult but enlightening).

 A real international experience is like sex: everyone is talking about it, but no one is actually doing it.